 Sally has shared her love of Yoga, Ayurveda and Breath with others through teaching on the Blue Hill peninsula and surrounding communities since 1997.
-She works with clients through her practice, Ayushri Yoga and the Art of Living Well, to support each individual in their unique journey of self-awareness, health, healing, and celebration of this amazing miracle of Life.
-She offers weekly yoga classes, private instruction, coaching/mentoring, workshops, a wonderful 8-month Personal Health Empowerment Program, retreats, very popular seasonal cleanses, online programs, Healing Immersions and special VIP day or weekend intensives.
-Sally has a degree in Human Ecology and happily lives with her awesome husband, Gene, their adorable, quirky dog, Moses, new puppy, Tingo, sweet spirit-dog, Paix, and woodland animal friends in Brooksville, Maine.
+She works with clients through her practice, Ayushri Yoga, Ayurveda & Wellness, to support each individual in their unique journey of self-discovery, health, healing, and celebration of this amazing miracle of Life.
+She offers weekly yoga classes, private instruction, Transformational Health and Life Coaching, mentoring, workshops, a wonderful 8-month Personal Health Empowerment Program, retreats, very popular seasonal cleanses, online programs, Healing Immersions and special VIP day or weekend intensives.
+In addition to the certifications above, Sally has a degree in Human Ecology and continues to enjoy and appreciate the beauty of Maine and the Blue Hill Peninsula where she has lived for much of the last 25 years.

 Carolyn Coe holds a 200-hour yoga teacher certification from the ShivaShakti School of Yoga and is a ChildLight Advanced Child’s Yoga Instructor.
 Carolyn has also completed 45 hours of trauma-informed yoga training with the Trauma Center Yoga Program of the Justice Resource Institute.